Rural grocery store looking for different funding without sales tax increase

 The grocery store is run by the non-profit Community Enhancement Foundation of Plains, and starting next month, payments start.

-“It was disappointing, but we continue to press on and serve our community.”
-Store Co-Manager Kim Wurdeman said.
+“It was disappointing, but we continue to press on and serve our community,” Kim Wurdeman, store co-manager, said.

 Wurdeman says she understands the community was hesitant to approve a tax.

-“Whether it’s property taxes, federal taxes, or state taxes, I think you mention taxes to anybody, and you’re not going to have positive comments.
-Wurdeman said.
+“Whether it’s property taxes, federal taxes, or state taxes, I think you mention taxes to anybody, and you’re not going to have positive comments.”

 She says the board is considering cutting costs or partnering with other business groups to stay open.

 “Grand Avenue Market is really sound, and we’re financially stable.
-We have a lot of good things to offer,” said Wurdeman.
+We have a lot of good things to offer,” Wurdeman added.

 The non-profit says they have some money set aside to be able to pay back the first few loan repayments and is looking into applying for grants or other resources for funding.